 Drizzles the top with a generous amount of olive oil and with your fingers, dock the focaccia.
 Press your fingers deeply until they hit the bottom of the baking dish.

 Use any topping you like to decorate the top, the toppings will bring flavor.
 You can go simple with just rosemary and tomato or load it with olives, peppers, onions etc.

 make sure not to over crowd the top as it might prevent even baking and evaporating of moisture.
 Leave dough exposed here and there.

 Once you are done with decorating the top, finish off with a good sprinkle of salt flakes and more olive oil.

 Once done, place in the preheated oven and bake for 30 minutes and check for doneness.
+Reduce the temperature(400°F) if the top is browning too fast.
 Rotate the tray and give another 5 minutes if necessary.